Previous dayMarch 28, 2026Next day

 20.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 96 km SW of Nikolski, Alaska at 23:15 UTC on March 28, 2026.
+March 28, 2026 brought a magnitude 2.3 earthquake 96 km SW of Nikolski, Alaska, logged at 23:15 UTC.
 At a depth of 20.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 52.391°N, -169.969°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 52.391°, -169.969°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28